aantropov/sailor/README.md

 		}, "Create RHI texture", Tasks::EThreadType::RHI)->ToTaskWithResult()->Run();
 ```
 #### <a name="TasksBenefits"></a> Benefits of Using Tasks
-Using tasks in the Sailor Engine offers several benefits:
+Using tasks in the `Sailor` Engine offers several benefits:
 - Improved Performance: Tasks enable parallel execution of independent operations, making efficient use of available CPU resources and reducing processing time.
 - Simplified Workflow: Task dependencies and continuations provide a structured way to define the order of operations, making complex workflows easier to manage and reason about.
 - Concurrency Control: Tasks provide a built-in mechanism for synchronizing and coordinating dependent operations, ensuring that tasks execute in the correct order.
 - Thread Flexibility: The ability to specify the desired thread type for each task allows for fine-grained control over the execution environment, optimizing resource utilization.

-Tasks are a powerful tool in the Sailor Engine, facilitating the implementation of scalable and efficient systems.
+Tasks are a powerful tool in the `Sailor` Engine, facilitating the implementation of scalable and efficient systems.
 Whether it's loading assets, performing calculations, or initializing game systems, tasks enable you to harness the full potential of multi-threading and asynchronous execution.

 ## <a name="GameCode"></a> Game Code
-The "Game Code" section of the Sailor engine refers to the user-defined code that implements the specific gameplay and functionality of a game built using the engine.
+The "Game Code" section of the `Sailor` engine refers to the user-defined code that implements the specific gameplay and functionality of a game built using the engine.
 This section includes game objects, components, and the ECS (Entity-Component-System) architecture.

 ### <a name="GameObjectsandComponents"></a> GameObjects and Components
-In the Sailor engine, game objects and components play a crucial role in defining the entities and their behavior within the game world.
-Following the architectural approach similar to Unity, Sailor promotes the principle of Single Responsibility, where each component has a specific purpose and encapsulates a particular aspect of an entity's behavior.
+In the `Sailor` engine, game objects and components play a crucial role in defining the entities and their behavior within the game world.
+Following the architectural approach similar to `Unity`, `Sailor` promotes the principle of Single Responsibility, where each component has a specific purpose and encapsulates a particular aspect of an entity's behavior.

 #### <a name="World"></a> World

-The World class acts as a container for game objects and takes charge of their lifecycle management within the Sailor engine.
+The `World` class acts as a container for game objects and takes charge of their lifecycle management within the `Sailor` engine.
 It offers essential functionalities for creating, updating, and destroying game objects.
-Notably, Sailor supports the existence of multiple independent Worlds, each having its own dedicated ObjectAllocator.
+Notably, `Sailor` supports the existence of multiple independent Worlds, each having its own dedicated `ObjectAllocator`.
 This ensures efficient memory management by keeping the game memory utilized by the objects within each world separate and organized.

 #### <a name="GameObject"></a> GameObject

-The GameObject class represents an individual game object or entity within the game world.
+The `GameObject` class represents an individual game object or entity within the game world.
 It serves as a container for components and encompasses the behavior and properties of entities.
-In line with the design pattern observed in Unity, each GameObject in Sailor includes a TransformComponent.
-This component defines the position, rotation, and scale of the GameObject, allowing for the establishment and management of the scene hierarchy.
-GameObjects can be created, updated, and destroyed dynamically during gameplay.
+In line with the design pattern observed in `Unity`, each `GameObject` in `Sailor` includes a TransformComponent.
+This component defines the position, rotation, and scale of the GameObject, allowing for the establishment and management of the scene hierarchy. `GameObject`s can be created, updated, and destroyed dynamically during gameplay.

 #### <a name="Component"></a> Component

-The Component class plays a crucial role in specifying a specific aspect of an entity's behavior.
-Components in Sailor define various properties and behaviors, such as rendering, physics, input handling, and more.
+The `Component` class plays a crucial role in specifying a specific aspect of an entity's behavior. `Component`s in `Sailor` define various properties and behaviors, such as rendering, physics, input handling, and more.
 These components are attached to game objects and assume the responsibility of updating the entity's state and behavior throughout gameplay.
 Adhering to the principle of Single Responsibility, each component focuses on a distinct aspect of an entity's behavior, ensuring modular and maintainable code structure.

-By leveraging inheritance from the Object class, both GameObjects and Components conform to the requirements of the ObjectAllocator in Sailor.
-This inheritance enables efficient memory management and resource allocation for game objects and components, while providing a unified programming interface and shared functionalities, such as memory management and reference counting, across the Sailor engine.
+By leveraging inheritance from the `Object` class, both `GameObject`s and `Components` conform to the requirements of the `ObjectAllocator` in `Sailor`.
+This inheritance enables efficient memory management and resource allocation for game objects and components, while providing a unified programming interface and shared functionalities, such as memory management and reference counting, across the `Sailor` engine.

-The utilization of GameObjects and Components, inheriting from the Object class, empowers developers with a robust and scalable game architecture.
+The utilization of `GameObject`s and `Component`s, inheriting from the `Object` class, empowers developers with a robust and scalable game architecture.
 It ensures optimized memory management and resource allocation, while offering a consistent programming interface for the creation and management of game entities.

 ### <a name="ECS"></a> ECS (Entity-Component-System)

-The Entity-Component-System (ECS) architecture in the Sailor engine provides a powerful approach for organizing and managing game logic.
+The Entity-Component-System (ECS) architecture in the `Sailor` engine provides a powerful approach for organizing and managing game logic.
 It separates entities (game objects), their behavior (components), and the systems responsible for updating and processing component data.
 This architecture promotes modularity, performance, and flexibility in game development.
-In addition to managing game objects, the World also contains instances of ECS systems.
+In addition to managing game objects, the `World` also contains instances of ECS systems.
 These systems are responsible for processing and updating component data, enabling efficient and structured game logic.

 #### <a name="ECSCustom"></a> Adding Custom ECS Systems
-Extending the functionality of the ECS architecture in Sailor is straightforward.
-To add a custom ECS system, developers can simply inherit from the TBaseSystem<TComponentData> class.
-Here, TComponentData represents a plain-old-data (POD) structure that stores the necessary properties required by the system.
-By creating a new TComponentData structure and inheriting from TBaseSystem, developers can define their own custom systems tailored to their game's specific requirements.
+Extending the functionality of the ECS architecture in `Sailor` is straightforward.
+To add a custom ECS system, developers can simply inherit from the `TBaseSystem<TComponentData>` class.
+Here, `TComponentData` represents a plain-old-data (POD) structure that stores the necessary properties required by the system.
+By creating a new `TComponentData` structure and inheriting from `TBaseSystem`, developers can define their own custom systems tailored to their game's specific requirements.

-The TBaseSystem<TComponentData> class provides a solid foundation for creating custom ECS systems.
+The `TBaseSystem<TComponentData>` class provides a solid foundation for creating custom ECS systems.
 It handles the processing and updating of component data, allowing developers to focus on implementing the specific behavior and functionality required by their game.
-This modular approach enables easy integration of custom systems into the broader ECS architecture of the Sailor engine.
+This modular approach enables easy integration of custom systems into the broader ECS architecture of the `Sailor` engine.

-By leveraging the World class and extending TBaseSystem<TComponentData>, developers can seamlessly incorporate custom ECS systems into their games.
+By leveraging the `World` class and extending `TBaseSystem<TComponentData>`, developers can seamlessly incorporate custom ECS systems into their games.
 This empowers developers to efficiently manage and update component data, enabling the creation of diverse and complex gameplay experiences.
-The Sailor engine's ECS architecture provides the necessary tools and flexibility to build scalable and performant game systems while maintaining code organization and reusability.
+The `Sailor` engine's ECS architecture provides the necessary tools and flexibility to build scalable and performant game systems while maintaining code organization and reusability.

 ## <a name="Rendering"></a> Rendering
 ## <a name="FeatureList"></a> Feature List
+The `Sailor` engine offers a wide range of features designed to enhance game development and provide a solid foundation for building immersive experiences.
+Here are some key features grouped into different categories:

+### Rendering Features:
+- Data Driven Renderer: The engine employs a data-driven approach to rendering, enabling flexible and customizable rendering techniques.
+- Bindless Renderer: The engine utilizes a bindless graphics renderer, leveraging Vulkan 1.3 for efficient and high-performance rendering.
+- FrameGraph: The engine incorporates a FrameGraph system, facilitating high-level rendering and resource management for efficient rendering pipelines.
+- HDR (High Dynamic Range) and Bloom: The engine supports HDR rendering and bloom effects, enhancing visual quality and realism.
+- Clouds Rendering: The engine includes advanced clouds rendering techniques, allowing for realistic and dynamic rendering of clouds in the game world.
+- Eye Adaptation: The engine includes eye adaptation techniques, allowing for realistic adjustment of exposure and brightness based on scene lighting conditions.

+### Lighting and Shadows:
+- Tile Based Rendering (Forward+): The engine utilizes Tile Based Rendering (Forward+) for efficient lighting calculations, improving performance in complex scenes.
+- CSM/EVSM (Cascaded Shadow Maps/Exponential Variance Shadow Maps): The engine supports CSM and EVSM for high-quality shadow rendering, achieving accurate and detailed shadow effects.
+- HBAO (Horizon-Based Ambient Occlusion): The engine supports HBAO for realistic ambient occlusion rendering, enhancing visual quality and immersion.

+### Performance and Optimization:
+- Multi-Threading Support: The engine provides multi-threading capabilities, allowing for parallel execution of tasks and efficient utilization of CPU resources.
+- Advanced CPU/GPU Memory Management: The engine incorporates advanced memory management techniques for both CPU and GPU, optimizing memory usage and improving performance.

 ## <a name="ThirdParties"></a> Third Parties
+Here are some of the notable third-party libraries used in the `Sailor` project:

+- `Vulkan SDK`: Provides the necessary tools, libraries, and headers to develop Vulkan applications.
+- `Assimp`: A library for importing various 3D model formats into the `Sailor` engine.
+- `nlohmann/json`: A C++ library for JSON serialization and deserialization.
+- `yaml-cpp`: A C++ library for YAML parsing and generation.
+- `EasyProfiler`: A lightweight profiling library for performance analysis and optimization.
+- `ImGui`: A graphical user interface library for creating interactive tools and interfaces.
+- `magic_enum`: A header-only library for working with C++ enums, providing reflection and iteration capabilities.
+- `RenderDoc`: A powerful graphics debugger and profiler for capturing and analyzing rendering frames.
+- `SPIRV-Reflect`: A library for parsing and analyzing SPIR-V shader reflection data.